 Make sure the feta you use is genuine feta.
 The real deal is made exclusively in Macedonia, Thrace, Thessaly, central mainland Greece, the Peloponnese, and Lesvos.
 Those produced in central Greece and Thessaly having the strongest flavor.

-- Place the feta slices on a piece of foil large enough to wrap around the slices without overly crowding them.
+Place the feta slices on a piece of foil large enough to wrap around the slices without overcrowding them.

-- Top the cheese with the chopped tomatoes, the pepper slices, a sprinkling of Greek oregano, and a couple drops of olive oil.
+Top the cheese with the chopped tomatoes, the pepper slices, a sprinkling of Greek oregano, and a couple of drops of olive oil.
 Wrap the feta slices securely in the foil.

 - For best results, bring the feta to room temperature before grilling.